marxin/texi2rst-generated/sphinx/gccint/target-description-macros-and-functions/stack-layout-and-calling-conventions/passing-function-arguments-on-the-stack.rst

   cases of mismatch, it also makes for better code on certain machines.
   The default is to not promote prototypes.

-.. c:macro:: PUSH_ARGS

-  A C expression.
-If nonzero, push insns will be used to pass outgoing arguments.
-  If the target machine does not have a push instruction, set it to zero.
+.. function:: bool TARGET_PUSH_ARGUMENT (unsigned int npush)

+  This target hook returns ``true`` if push instructions will be used to pass outgoing arguments.
+When the push instruction usage is optional, :samp:`{npush}` is nonzero to indicate the number of bytes to push.
+Otherwise, :samp:`{npush}` is zero.
+If the target machine does not have a push instruction or push instruction should be avoided, ``false`` should be returned.
+That directs GCC to use an alternate
-  That directs GCC to use an alternate strategy: to allocate the entire argument block and then store the arguments into it.
-When ``PUSH_ARGS`` is nonzero, ``PUSH_ROUNDING`` must be defined too.
+  strategy: to allocate the entire argument block and then store the arguments into it.
+If this target hook may return ``true``, ``PUSH_ROUNDING`` must be defined.

 .. c:macro:: PUSH_ARGS_REVERSED